Photography Life

 Software Differences: Drivers and Integration

-One key advantage of Apple is their excellent integration of hardware and software, which without a doubt, has played a huge role in the success of Apple products.
+One key advantage of Apple is their excellent integration of hardware and software, which has played a huge role in the success of Apple products.
 Macs are often regarded as more stable than PCs mainly for this reason.
 And it is true: it is so much easier to take control of software and hardware integration when you only need to deal with few hardware suppliers and components.
 In short, dedicated hardware always wins.

-With PCs, you are dealing with several CPU manufacturers, dozens of motherboard manufacturers that offer different models with different feature-sets and the list goes on and on with all other components, which all have to be able to talk to each other nicely at the end of the day.
+With PCs, you are dealing with several CPU manufacturers, dozens of motherboard manufacturers that offer different models with different feature sets and the list goes on and on with all other components, which all have to be able to talk to each other nicely at the end of the day.
 Once you put it all together, then you deal with software, which is often the root cause of stability issues.
 Buggy drivers, buggy firmware and sometimes incompatible hardware can be pretty frustrating to deal with for an average user.

 Does this make Macs better than PCs?
-Generally yes, but there is one exception – and that’s Microsoft.
-As you may already know, Microsoft has been putting a lot of resources into hardware manufacturing with its Microsoft Surface and Surface Book lines of laptops.
-In my opinion, with this move, Microsoft will be a direct competitor and potentially a direct competitor for Apple in the future, since Microsoft is following exactly the same methodology of successfully coupling hardware and software together.
-Just like Apple, Microsoft can optimize its drivers and operating system to work well with the carefully chosen hardware, delivering rock-solid stability.
-And it certainly works – my Surface Pro is one of the most stable PCs I have used to date.
+Generally yes, but there is an exception: specific hardware from Microsoft.
+As you may already know, Microsoft has its Microsoft Surface and Surface Book lines of laptops.
+With these, Microsoft competes more closely with Apple, since Microsoft is following exactly the same methodology of successfully coupling hardware and software together.

 This one is a big win for Apple.